DateTimePicker

 timeIntervals

-Tip: 15 minutes works for most cases.
-Use 15 or 30 minutes for appointment booking, 30 minutes for meeting scheduling, 5 minutes for precise needs, 60 minutes for simple hourly selection.
+Minute intervals for time selection dropdown.
+Only applies to time and datetime pickers.
+Type: number.
+Default: 15.
+Tip: default – 15 minutes works for most cases. appointments – 15 or 30 minutes for appointment booking. meetings – 30 minutes for meeting scheduling. precise – 5 minutes for precise scheduling needs. hourly – 60 minutes for simple hourly selection.

 minDate

-Tip: Set to current date for future‑only events (bookings, appointments, registrations).
-Use with maxDate to limit selection to a specific range.
-Provides validation before form submission.
+Minimum selectable date in YYYY-MM-DD format.
+Prevents selection of earlier dates.
+Type: string.
+Tip: futureOnly – Set to current date for future events (bookings, appointments, registrations). range – Use with maxDate to limit selection to specific range. validation – Better than form validation – prevents invalid selection upfront.

 maxDate

-Tip: Limit how far ahead users can book (e.g., 90 days out).
-For birth dates, set maxDate to current date (no future dates).
-Use with minDate to create a valid selection window.
+Maximum selectable date in YYYY-MM-DD format.
+Prevents selection of later dates.
+Type: string.
+Tip: booking – Limit how far ahead users can book (e.g., 90 days out). historical – For birth dates, use maxDate as current date (no future dates). range – Use with minDate to create valid selection window.

 inline